voidquark/podman_play/README.md

 [![License](https://img.shields.io/github/license/voidquark/podman_play)](LICENSE)

 Ansible Role to deploy apps in root-less containers from a Kubernetes Pod YAML definition.
-The application pod runs as a systemd service, in your own user namespace.
+The application pod runs as a systemd service using Podman Quadlet, in your own user namespace.

 **🔑 Key Features**
 - **🚀 Deploy Any Application**: Easily deploy any application using a Kubernetes YAML pod definition.
 - **🛡️ Root-less deployment**: Ensure secure containerization by running custom applications in a root-less mode within a user namespace.
-Management of the container is handled through a systemd unit.
+Management of the container is handled through a Quadlet systemd unit.
 - **🔄 Idempotent deployment**: Role embraces idempotent deployment, ensuring that the state of your deployment always matches your desired inventory.
 - **🧩 Flexible Configuration**: Easily customize deployment configuration to match your specific requirements.